 The structure is quick and easy to construct.
 It can be built in weeks rather than months, reducing the economic impact of its installation.

-It is versatile in that it can be placed in front of a sea wall, extending its life-span.
-It can also be used to stabilise slopes on sand dunes.
+It is versatile because it can be placed before a sea wall, extending its life span.
+It can also stabilise slopes on dunes.

 Environmental

-Rock armour does not impede the movement of sediment along the coast by longshore drift
+Rock armour does not impede sediment movement along the coast by longshore drift.

 Disadvantages of rock armour